farrokhi/ifstatd/README.md

 Interface statistics plugin for munin with [supersampling](http://guide.munin-monitoring.org/en/latest/plugin/supersampling.html) capability

-NOTE: This plugin created for FreeBSD and might not run on other OSes
+NOTE: This plugin builds on FreeBSD and Darwin, but not tested on other paltforms.
+NOTE: This program depends on [libpidutil](https://github.com/farrokhi/libpidutil)

 ## Installation
 1. Clone this repo and build using `make`